Cuckoo (2014 film): Soundtrack

-Release

-The satellite rights of the film were sold to STAR Vijay.
+Marketing and release

+Cuckoos first look and teaser trailer was launched during January 2014 by actor Kamal Haasan, while the theatrical trailer was released at the music launch event, the following month.
+The film was released on 21 March 2014, alongside other Tamil films such as Kerala Nattilam Pengaludane, Panivizhum Nilavu, Virattu and Yasakhan.
+The film's preview screening was held at Sathyam Cinemas and was attended by a number of film and television personalities such as Andrea Jeremiah, Amala Paul, Ramya Subramanian, Dhivyadharshini, Prasanna, Sneha, Bindu Madhavi, Shaam, Arun Vijay and directors Vasanth and Ram.
+The film was aired via Star Vijay on the occasion of Independence Day (15 August 2014).

+Box office

+Cuckoo opened at the first position on release, and grossed around ₹62 lakh.
+It retained the position in its second weekend, but slipped to fourth position in the third weekend, settling an "above average" verdict.

 Critical reception

-Cuckoo received generally positive reviews from critics.
-Rediff gave it 4 stars out of 5 and wrote, "Cuckoo is a heartwarming love story between two visually challenged individuals that keeps you totally engrossed with its brilliant performances, sensational music and stunning visuals, definitely a must watch".
-The Times of India gave it 3.5 stars out of 5 and wrote, "What is refreshing about the film is that it treats the disability of the lead characters in a matter-of-fact way and seldom resorts to manipulation....what makes the film feel unique is the setting and the array of interesting supporting characters that the director has created".
-However he added, "in the climatic portions, Dinesh...is made to go melodramatic..this change of tone makes the final half an hour of the movie feel cinematic".
+S. Saraswathi of Rediff.com rated four out of five stars and wrote, "Cuckoo is a heartwarming love story between two visually challenged individuals that keeps you totally engrossed with its brilliant performances, sensational music and stunning visuals, definitely a must watch".
+M Suganth of The Times of India gave three-and-a-half out of five stating on how Murugan, "treats the disability of the lead characters in a matter-of-fact way and seldom resorts to manipulation" as well as the setting and the supporting cast, but was critical of the climatic portions where Dinesh "is made to go melodramatic" and this tonal shift made it a bit cinematic.
 Sify called it "a bold and daring film with a great first half which is lively and entertaining" and added "it is technically a well-made film though too heavy and melodramatic towards the climax.

-IANS' reviewer gave the film 3.5 stars and stated, "The reason I think Cuckoo is one of the better love stories of modern-day cinema is because it never takes advantage of its lead characters.
+IANS' reviewer Haricharan Pudipeddi gave the film 3.5 stars and stated, "The reason I think Cuckoo is one of the better love stories of modern-day cinema is because it never takes advantage of its lead characters.
 It never expects or forces the audience to sympathize with Kodi or Tamizh at any given point in the film".
-Behindwoods gave the film 3 stars out of 5 and stated, "The picturesque inventiveness of the technical team combined with naturally heartening performances by the cast places the film in the rack that has been reserved for good movies".
 Baradwaj Rangan from The Hindu was more critical of the film, "you have a terrific premise.
-You’ve populated the narrative with interesting characters.
+You've populated the narrative with interesting characters.
 You have great music.
 Now you need to pull together these building blocks and assemble a compelling movie.
-That’s where the problems begin".
-He went on to add, "The best stretch...is the film’s opening...Had the rest of Cuckoo worked at this level, we might have had a masterpiece".
+That's where the problems begin".
+He went on to add, "The best stretch...is the film's opening...Had the rest of Cuckoo worked at this level, we might have had a masterpiece".